AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 - Validate that the default category, search text, template type, and titles are set correctly in the editor.
 - Ensure that export options, multi-page settings, allowed file types, and image quality settings are applied properly.

-#### Mini editor API tests

-- Test loading an asset in the Mini Editor using `editImage`.
-- Verify that the asset is displayed and editable.
-- Check that export options and allowed file types are correctly configured.

 #### Quick Action API tests

 - Test various Quick Action APIs such as image and video editing.
 - Validate that common inputs for Quick Actions are working correctly.
 - Ensure that API-specific parameters are applied and functioning as expected.

+#### Modules API tests

+- Test loading an asset in the Mini Editor using `editImage`.
+- Verify that the asset is displayed and editable.
+- Check that export options and allowed file types are correctly configured.

 ### 6. Review new features

-Take advantage of new features introduced in v4.
+Take advantage of new features introduced in V4.
 Review the release notes and documentation to explore new functionalities that could enhance your application.
 Some new features might include:

 - Enhanced configuration options for better customization.
 - New methods and parameters to provide more control over the SDK.